dnvidyaprasad/AzureAnalyticsOH/Student/00-InitialSetup.md

     Select-AzSubscription -Subscription <The selected Subscription Id>
     ```

-6. If you have not already done so, fork this repository into your own git handle and use the following command to clone the repo to the current directory on local computer:
+6. Instal GIT for windows.
+If you have not already done so, fork this repository into your own git handle and use the following command to clone the repo to the current directory on local computer:

    ```shell
    git clone https://github.com/<your git handle>/AzureAnalyticsOH.git